jonasundderwolf/django-image-cropping/README.rst

 1.1
 ---

-- Make django-image-cropping comapatible with Django 1.11
+- Make django-image-cropping compatible with Django 1.11

 1.0.4
 -----